mali1741/mchckduino/README.md

 Usually just untar arduino-1.0.5-linux64.tgz wherever you'd like it, rename the dir if you may, and the run teensyduino.64bit and point it to the arduino directory.
 Voila, it's now a teensyduino IDE!

-You also need the mchck-programmer source, so do run the following in this dir: git clone https://github.com/mchck/programmer
+You also need the mchck-programmer source, so do run the following in this dir:<br/>
+git clone https://github.com/mchck/programmer

 Alter your ~/.mchckrc as described in the mchck wiki, https://github.com/mchck/mchck/wiki/Getting-Started#per-programmer-instructions